Sedentism: Historical effects of increased sedentism

-Sedentism increased contacts and trade, and the first Middle East cereals and cattle in Europe, could have spread through a stepping stone process, where the productive gift (cereals, cattle, sheep and goats) were exchanged through a network of large pre-agricultural sedentary sites, rather than a wave of advance spread of people with agricultural economy, and where the smaller sites found in between the bigger sedentary ones did not get any of the new products.
+Sedentism increased contacts and trade, and the first Middle East cereals and cattle in Europe could have spread through a stepping-stone process, where the productive gifts (cereals, cattle, sheep and goats) were exchanged through a network of large pre-agricultural sedentary sites (rather than through a wave of an advancing spread of people with agricultural economy) and where the smaller sites found in-between the bigger sedentary ones did not get any of the new products.
 Not all contemporary sites during a certain period (after the first sedentism occurred at one site) were sedentary.
 Evaluation of habitational sites in northern Sweden indicates that less than 10 percent of all the sites around 4000 BC were sedentary.
-At the same time, only 0.5–1 percent of these represented villages with more than 3–4 houses.
+At the same time, only 0.5 to 1 percent of these represented villages with more than 3 to 4 houses.
 This means that the old nomadic or migratory life style continued in a parallel fashion for several thousand years, until somewhat more sites turned to sedentism, and gradually switched over to agricultural sedentism.

-The shift to sedentism is coupled with the adoption of new subsistence strategies, specifically from foraging (hunter-gatherer) to agricultural and animal domestication.
-The development of sedentism led to the rise of population aggregation and formation of villages, cities, and other community types.
+The shift to sedentism is coupled with the adoption of new subsistence-strategies, specifically moving from foraging (hunter-gatherer) to agricultural and animal domestication.
+The development of sedentism led to the rise of population aggregation and the formation of villages, cities, and other community types.

+Deleuze and Guattari detect a trend in mental bias resulting from sedentism: "History is always written from the sedentary point of view and in the name of a unitary State apparatus, at least a possible one, even when the topic is nomads."

+In South America, sedentism may date from 5500 BC.

 In North America, evidence for sedentism emerges around 4500 BC.

 Forced sedentism

 Forced sedentism or sedentarization occurs when a dominant group restricts the movements of a nomadic group.
 Nomadic populations have undergone such a process since the first cultivation of land; the organization of modern society has imposed demands that have pushed aboriginal populations to adopt a fixed habitat.

 At the end of the 19th and throughout the 20th century many previously nomadic tribes turned to permanent settlement.
 It was a process initiated by local governments, and it was mainly a global trend forced by the changes in the attitude to the land and real property and also due to state policies that complicated border crossing.
-Among these nations are Negev Bedouin in Jordan, Israel and Egypt, Bashkirs, Kyrgyz, Kazakhs, Evenks, Evens, Sakha in the Soviet Union, Tibetan nomads in China, Babongo in Gabon, Baka in Cameroon, Innu in Canada, Gypsies in Romania and Czechoslovakia, etc.
+Among these nations are Negev Bedouin in Jordan, Israel and Egypt, Bashkirs, Kyrgyz, Kazakhs, Evenks, Evens, Sakha in the Soviet Union, some Kurdish tribes in Turkey, Tibetan nomads in China, Babongo in Gabon, Baka in Cameroon, Innu in Canada, Romani in Romania and Czechoslovakia, etc.

 As a result of forced sedentarization, many rich herdsmen in Siberia have been eliminated by deliberate overtaxation or imprisonment, year-round mobility has been discouraged, many smaller sites and family herd camps have been shut down, children have been separated from their parents and taken to boarding schools.
 This caused severe social, cultural and psychological issues to Indigenous peoples of Siberia.